bsutt123/sep-assignments/01-data-structures/03-linked-lists/linked-lists-answers.md

 By comparison, linked list is slow. _Suuuuuuper_ slow.
 But thats what you would expect.
 Linked Lists are awesome because they don't enforce spatial locality at the cost of lower performance.
 They are different structures that will be useful in different scenarios.

 accessing and deleting nodes and indices is also as you would expect.
 For arrays, it can go directly to the 5000th element, and then delete that element.
-It doesn't need to tranverse across it and see if it knows
+It doesn't need to tranverse across all the elements, which is the advantage of Spatial Locality.

+Alternatively, the Linked List takes awhile.
+It has to go from the first all the way to the 5000th element, and that takes time.
+Deleting, it is similarly timed because getting rid of the node is actually fairly quick, the hard part is getting to the node itself in the first place (or maybe not the hard but at least the time consuming part)

+Ultimately the right choice is going to depend on what you are going to be using the data structure for, as with everything.
+An array isn't "better" than a linked list, they are just different structures with different strengths and weaknesses.